Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │                                                                         │
 │  The Spectral Belief Machine enforces orthogonality BY CONSTRUCTION. │ │  The FFT basis is orthogonal.
-Space and time are orthogonal.         │ │  This is not learned — it is GUARANTEED by the architecture.        │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
+Space and time are orthogonal.         │ │  This is not learned; it is GUARANTEED by the architecture.         │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
 ```